DaveBenham/VenomModules/README.md

 If the RAND input is monophonic, then all divisions will sample the same RAND input.
 But if you provide a polyphonic input with 8 channels, then each division will get its own "random" input.
 Note that if you patch a polyphonic input with fewer than 8 channels, then the missing channels will get constant 0V.

 The result when using external RAND may or may not have a pattern, depending on the RAND signal.
-You may be able to patch the Rhythm Explorer RESET output to your random source to establish a pattern that repeats at the beginning of each phrase.
+You may be able to patch the Rhythm Explorer PHRASE START output to your random source reset or sync input to establish a pattern that repeats at the beginning of each phrase.

 ### BAR and PHRASE